 You can edit this search to meet your needs.
-You can establish the geographic area, dwelling type, square footage, number of bedrooms, number of stories, pool or no pool, school district.
+You can establish the geographic area, dwelling type, square footage, number of bedrooms, number of stories, pool or no pool.
 There is a list of over 40 search parameters you can set.
 Your home is out there waiting for you.

 Take a moment to register.
 This will allow you to use the full power of this home search.
 You can now save your home searches, rate houses and take notes.
+The page to learn how to use the portal is here– PORTAL.
 This link will show you how the portal works— introductory video.

 Notice the colored boxes on the map.
 Click on the color circle in the bottom right (next to the pin).
 This shows the legend for the colors.
 The default setting is for property price.
 Each color represents a price range.
 This can be changed to status, MLS, price, or price per square foot.
 Status and MLS doesn’t show you much.
 You will want price or price per square foot.

-Notice the smiley faces next to each house.
-This is where you can rate how well you like the house..
+Notice the star next to each house.
+This is where you can indicate that you like the house..
 If you do another search and this house comes up it will still have your rating.
 In order to do this you need to log in and create an account.
 Then you can restore your information at any time.
 All you have to provide is a name and email.
 There is no cost to do this it is free!